jmsmoorehead/music/Installing-and-starting-jack.md

 The safer way is to follow option #4 from http://jackaudio.org/pulseaudio_and_jack

+## If you can't start jackd without root rights

+jackd needs an appropriate privelege to run.
+This post details a solution: http://ubuntuforums.org/showthread.php?t=1637399&p=10199399#post10199399

 ## Note for Fedora Users

 It has been reported that the command `jack_lsp` is required and may be obtained by installing the fedora package `jack-audio-connection-kit-example-clients`